-I am a second-year PhD student in the Computer Science department at Cornell University.
-I'm physically located at Cornell's NYC Tech campus.
+I am a final-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
+I'm located at the Cornell Tech campus in NYC.

 My non-technical interests include censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.

 My research is supported in part by a 2017 NSF Graduate Research Fellowship.

 In Spring 2018, I visited Royal Holloway, University of London, located in scenic Egham, UK.

 While I was there, I worked with several lovely people including Marie-Sarah Lacharité, Brice Minaud, Kenny Paterson, and Joanne Woodage.

 Pancake: Frequency Smoothing for Encrypted Data Stores USENIX Security 2020 (Distinguished Paper Award)

 Paul Grubbs, Anurag Khandelwal, Marie-Sarah Lacharité, Lloyd Brown, Lucy Li, Rachit Agrawal, and Thomas Ristenpart

 The first three authors contributed equally to this work.

 I did my undergrad at Indiana University, where I majored in Math and Computer Science.